RashmiShewale11/qp-assessment/README.md

     - when user is ordering with specified quantity we are checking if inventory is available then only allowing to order.
     - when user is ordering tracking record in inventory too.
 8. Error Handling
+9. Containerize the application using Docker for ease of deployment and scaling.

 ### Technology Stack
-Environment :- NodeJS
+- Environment :- NodeJS
-Framework :- ExpressJS
+- Framework :- ExpressJS
-Database :- PostgeSQL
+- Database :- PostgeSQL
-ORM :- sequelize
+- ORM :- sequelize
-Swagger is used to build, document, test and consume API's
+- Swagger is used to build, document, test and consume API's

 ### Prerequisites